east memorial

 One of the results of the accident was a change in the law.

-Now bus drivers are required to open the doors and look and listen before crossing any railroad tracks.
-The passengers are required to be silent during that time.
+Busses have always had to stop at railroad crossings.
+But today bus drivers are required to open the doors and look and listen before crossing any railroad tracks.
+The passengers (people on the bus) have to be silent during that time.

 East Memorial School was named to remember the students who died that morning.